 Test Methodology

 TAB verifies AI agents by tracing every step of their execution path, not just their final output.
-Across 340+ benchmarks, 80 models from 20+ providers, and 101 harness configurations, TAB measures how an agent solves a problem... where it failed in a multi-step workflow, whether it called the right tool, whether it preserved context between steps, and whether it stayed within its authorized scope.
+Across 340+ benchmarks, 88 models (48 active, 40 deprecated) from 20+ providers, and 101 harness configurations, TAB measures how an agent solves a problem... where it failed in a multi-step workflow, whether it called the right tool, whether it preserved context between steps, and whether it stayed within its authorized scope.
 Updated May 2026.

 How TAB Verifies Multi-Step Agent Execution Paths